-Once fishing power limits have been set for each fishery or, in the case of multi-species fisheries, for each group of fisheries in a given area, a sustainable fleet should be determined as follows:
+Once capacity limits have been set for each fishery, a sustainable fleet should be determined as follows:

-- ➤ Based on the criteria outlined below (Step 4), the appropriate body should decide through a participatory process involving the relevant consultative bodies, on how much of what kind of fishing power can be allowed for each fishery in order to exploit the estimated available resources. - These decisions should be legally-binding and implemented progressively according to a strict timetable.
+- ➤ Based on the criteria outlined below in Step 4, the appropriate body should decide through a participatory process involving the relevant consultative bodies, on how much of what kind of fishing capacity can be allowed for each fishery to safely exploit the estimated available resources (including amount of capacity/effort, type of vessel/gear). - > These decisions should be legally-binding and implemented progressively according to a strict timetable.

-The abundance of fish stocks and the fishing power of the fleet must be re-estimated regularly in order to adjust the fishing power to balance it with available resources.
-Most fisheries are conducted by more than one Member State, so the fishing power must be evaluated by fishery, rather than within individual Member States.
+The balance between the capacity of the fleets and the resources must be re-evaluated regularly to track possible changes in the abundance of fish stocks and the capacity of the fleet.
+Most fisheries are conducted by more than one Member State, so fleet capacity must be evaluated by fishery rather than within individual Member States.